Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 jurisdiction, to the appropriate official of that jurisdiction, with the request that he enter the fact of dissolution of marriage or legal separation or declaration of invalidity of marriage in the appropriate record.

-(c) Upon request by a wife whose marriage is dissolved or declared
+(c) Unless the person whose marriage is dissolved or declared

 (d) A judgment of dissolution of marriage or legal separation, if made, shall